BudgieInWA/nomic/README.md

 This Repo
 =========

 This repository is a template and set of initial rules for playing a game of correspondence nomic hosted on github.
-The initial set of rules are very similar to the [initial rules provided by the game's author](http://legacy.earlham.edu/~peters/writing/nomic.htm#initial%20set), Peter Suber, with slight modification so as to fit more comfortably within github.
+The initial set of rules is very similar to the [initial rules provided by the game's author](http://legacy.earlham.edu/~peters/writing/nomic.htm#initial%20set), Peter Suber, with slight modification so as to fit more comfortably within github.

 How To Play
 ===========

 Before the game starts:

 1. Create a game specific repo by forking this repo.
 1. Grant each player write access to the game repo.
+1. Decide who starts.